tjsavitsky/spindle/README.txt

-spindle is like planarg, but it tests for embeddability in the spindle surface.
-It also tests for topological and excluded minors for the spindle surface.
+spindle was modified from planarg.
+It tests for embeddability in the spindle surface rather than planarity.
+It also tests for being a topological obstruction or excluded minor for the spindle surface.

 gengplanar is just like geng, except it only generates planar graphs.